Oswald Achenbach

 Oswald Achenbach ([ˈɔsvalt ˈʔaxn̩bax]; 2 February 1827 – 1 February 1905) was a German painter associated with the Düsseldorf school of painting.
-Though little known today, during his lifetime he was counted among the most important landscape painters of Europe.
+During his lifetime, he was counted among the most important landscape painters of Europe.
 Through his teaching activities, he influenced the Kunstakademie Düsseldorf.
 His brother, Andreas Achenbach, who was twelve years older, was also among the most important German landscape painters of the 19th century.
 The two brothers were humorously called "the A and O of Landscapes" (a reference to their initials matching a common German reference to the Alpha and Omega).

 Life

 Family

 Oswald Achenbach was the fifth of ten children.
-His parents were Herman and Christine (née Zülch).
+His parents were Herman and Christine, née Zülch.
 There was little about the family to suggest that it would produce two of the century's most important painters.
 Hermann Achenbach was employed in a series of jobs, including beer and vinegar brewer, guesthouse owner, and bookkeeper.
-During Oswald's early childhood, the family moved to Munich where he attended primary school for at least a short period.
+During Oswald's early childhood, the family moved to Munich, where he attended primary school for at least a short period.
 Exactly when his family returned to Düsseldorf is not known.

 Early years

 Student at the Kunstakademie

 In 1835, at the age of eight, Achenbach was enrolled in the elementary class of the Kunstakademie Düsseldorf (Art Academy).
-This was technically in violation of the Academy's bylaws, which required a minimum age of twelve.
+This was technically in violation of the academy's bylaws, which required a minimum age of twelve.
 He continued there until 1841.
 He was a student in the elementary class, where he was instructed in the basics of drawing, and then spent a year in the architecture class.
 This also did not correspond to the normal curriculum as described in the bylaws.
 The reasons for Achenbach's treatment are not fully known.
 Possibly, the bylaws were in practice mere guidelines and exceptions were made often, or perhaps only for highly gifted students like Achenbach.

-It is also not clear why Achenbach left the Academy in 1841.
+It is also not clear why Achenbach left the academy in 1841.
 From his sketchbooks, we know that during this period he had undertaken intensive nature studies in the area around Düsseldorf.